Company Logo - Home Link

 This historic hotel at 59th Street and 5th Avenue is beautiful year-round.

-At the holidays the fountain in front of the hotel sparkles with oversized tree ornaments and other Christmas-themed items.
+At the holidays, the Pulitzer Fountain in front of the hotel sparkles with oversized tree ornaments and other Christmas decorations.

 Location: 5th Avenue and 59th Streets